 The claim that I can say to an Eastern thinker that he has no authority to teach on Christ is itself an incomprehensible notion to the modern mind.
 Statements like that will send it reeling.
 That is how far Eastern “subjective” and “non-judgmental” thought has sunk its claws into the Western world.
 For Christianity’s first one thousand five hundred years, this was not so at all.
 You know the old question, if God seems far away – who moved?
 Well, if Christianity in the West seems far removed from its traditional base, then I ask – who moved?
-It was not the Roman Catholic Church which has maintained a visible apostolic succession from the time of Christ and which, therefore, holds the authority to teach that message taught by the original apostles.
+It was not the Roman Catholic Church.
+The Church maintained a visible apostolic succession from the time of Christ.
+She holds the authority to teach that message taught by the original apostles.

 My desire to write of this journey, as you will note in the first section, derives from my desire to share Truth and encourage others to walk this path with me.
-More importantly, it derives from a love for mankind.
-My words may seem difficult for some to swallow, but that is the reaction one expects when sharing Roman Catholicism.
+More importantly, it derives from a love for humanity.
+My words may seem difficult for some to swallow, but one expects this when sharing Roman Catholicism.

-Mostly, I wish that those who read this book will choose to join me and multitudes of others in joyfully dancing and celebrating along this noble path to freedom.
+Mostly, I wish that those who read this book would choose to join me with multitudes of others in joyfully dancing and celebrating along this noble path to freedom.
 In fact, I call it The Freedom Dance, for those who called me to it were, in spirit, dancing joyfully and in freedom themselves.

-I care only about one boundary, and that is that nothing in this writing be opposed to the teachings of Holy Mother Church.
+I care only that nothing in this writing be opposed to the teachings of Holy Mother Church.
 My desire is to please Our Lord and Our Lady and to be in complete union with the Pope and the magisterial teachings of the Church.
 As you will soon discover, I care not for the opinion of any man, save that man Jesus Christ, the Son of God.
-He, who is the founder of the Roman Catholic Church, is the one through whom all things were created, and there is no other.
+He, who is the founder of the Roman Catholic Church, is the one who created all things, and there is no other.
 It will be to and before the founder of the Roman Catholic Church, the builder of Western Civilization, that all Powers, all Kings, all Presidents, all Court Justices, all Legislators, all Journalists, all Finance Ministers, all of Hollywood, indeed, every person on earth will kneel, and there is no other.
 For, “then he will judge between the nations and arbitrate between many peoples.”
 (Isaiah 2:4a) He is the mediator with the Father in heaven, and there is no other.
 Finally, I desire to please that sweet and holy Lady, the Mother of Our Lord and the Mother of God.
-She has brought me from darkness into the light that is her Son.
+She brought me from darkness into the light that is her Son.